Want help turning consistency into progress? Coaching keeps your training simple, structured, and sustainable.

 Why Every Cyclist Needs a Training Plan

-Riding without structure is how most people start cycling, and it works at first.
-Simply getting on the bike more often will improve your fitness.
-But after a few months, unstructured riding leads to what coaches call junk miles — rides that are too hard to recover from but too easy to drive real adaptation.
+Riding without structure is how most people start cycling, and it works initially.
+Simply getting on the bike more often improves fitness.
+But after several months, unstructured riding leads to what coaches call junk miles — rides that are too hard to recover from but too easy to drive real adaptation.
+These sessions sit in the grey zone: not easy enough to build aerobic base, not hard enough to push threshold, and not structured enough to improve anything specific.

-Functional Threshold Power, or FTP, is the maximum power in watts that you can sustain for approximately one hour.
-It is the single most important number in cycling training because every training zone is calculated as a percentage of your FTP.
+Functional Threshold Power (FTP) is the maximum power in watts that you can sustain for approximately one hour.
+Every cycling training zone is calculated as a percentage of your FTP — without knowing it, you are guessing at intensity.
+There are three main ways to test it:

-The 20-minute test.
-After a thorough warm-up, ride as hard as you can sustain for 20 minutes.
+The 20-minute test (most common): After a thorough 20-minute warm-up including 2–3 short efforts, ride as hard as you can sustain for 20 minutes.
 Multiply your average power by 0.95 to estimate your FTP.
-This is the most common field test and works well for most cyclists.
+This test is accurate but mentally demanding — many cyclists underperform from pacing errors on their first attempt.

-The ramp test.
-Power increases by a set amount every minute until you cannot hold the target.
+The ramp test (most accessible): Power increases by a set amount (typically 20W) every minute until failure.
 Available on Zwift, TrainerRoad, and most smart trainers.
-It removes pacing guesswork and is a good option for cyclists who find the 20-minute test mentally tough.
+Takes 15–20 minutes total and removes pacing guesswork.
+FTP is typically estimated at 75% of the peak one-minute power achieved.

-A lab test.
-The most accurate option.
-A graded exercise test with blood lactate sampling at an exercise physiology clinic gives precise threshold data.
-Many universities and sports science clinics across Australia offer these tests.
-If you are serious about your training, it is worth doing once.
+A lab test (most accurate): A graded exercise test with blood lactate sampling at an exercise physiology clinic gives precise threshold data and full zone calibration.
+Worth doing once if you are serious about training.
+Many universities and sports medicine clinics across Australia offer these tests for AUD $150–300.

 👉 Swipe to view full table